jontay999/CTF-writeups/GreyCTF 2022/Crypto/root.md

 Thank you @Masrt for pointing this out.
 ![intended](../images/root-edit.png)

-- So literally send $0$, Alpertron or sage to factorise, send 4 tries ....no wonder the implementation was hidden and we had 4 tries....
+- So literally send $0$, Alpertron or sage to factorise, send 4 factors ....no wonder the implementation was hidden and we had 4 tries....